How can I know how much money my guides/hotels/agents took at the end of the day?

 That means that your agent either sold many tickets for a different time period as payments are in the accounting based on the booking date and turnover/commissions are reported based on the value date (trip departure date).
 It could also be that your agent took payments for a basket but that basket has a different agent set to it and therefore the number differs.

-How does a cancelled guest show in the agent or partner accounting?
+How does a canceled guest show in the agent or partner accounting?

 How does a rebooked guest show in the agent or partner accounting?